ProhetTeam/QuantQuant/doc/en_US/tutorials/Tutorial1:Classification-QAT.md

 ### __Analyze quantization performance__

-QQuant provides model analysis API for further experiments.
+QuantQuant provides model analysis API for further experiments.
 To explore more about the properties of the quantization model and how it differs from the standard model, we could use this script

 ```shell
 python tools/model_analysis_tool.py \